rgacote/dinosaurdance/content/posts/programming-elixir-notes-ch-11.md

 1. The `next_codepoint` example shows how to create a byte list iterator.

+1. I became more comfortable with using pattern matching and guard clauses at the function level vs. if/else clauses.

 ## Exercises
 ### StringsAndBinaries-1
 Write a function that returns true if a single-quoted string contains only printable ASCII characters (space through tilde).